TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/FinalProject.md

 It requires knowledge of yourself and your current capabilities, as well as the desire to steer where you want to go.

-## Deliverables for All Projects (DSA and Independent)
+## Deliverables for Each Team
 You can apply the criteria below, or present a case in your proposal for alternative criteria that meets the intent of showing substantial effort for upper division computer science credit.

-Per team member:

 For the whole project:
 * 500 lines of original code, newly written or refactored while maintaining existing functionality, written this quarter
+*
 * 5 tests showing how to run your code and demonstrating 5 different modes of operation or functionality.
   * These can be unit tests written in code, integration tests written as a script, screenrecording videos, screenshots
 * 800 word or longer README.md in your GitHub repo

-You can incorporate some or all of the above sections into your required Evergreen self evaluation.

-For example: if you have two members of your team, you'll each need to contribute 500 lines of code or code changes.

 ## Progression Through 10 Weeks

-While each week we will introduce new concepts, data structures, and algorithms, and self-contained homework exercises to help you learn, you will be progressively synthesizing these learnings, adding them to your final project.
+Each week we will introduce new concepts, web engineering tools and techniques, self-contained homework exercises to help you learn and ideate.
+You will be progressively synthesizing these learnings, adding them to your final project.

 At the end, you will have the following deliverables to submit to instructors as well as a portfolio piece that you can display on your Git profiles, your websites and social media,